 Time to Snag Southwest Credit Cards

 So you wanna go to Hawaii on the cheap?
 Of course you do.
-If you already have a stash of Rapid Rewards points, save them up to redeem for award travel for sure on these new routes.
+If you already have a stash of Rapid Rewards points, save them up to redeem for award travel on these new routes.

 Remember also that Chase Ultimate Rewards points transfer 1:1 to Southwest Rapid Rewards points.
 So if you have one of the Chase cards that earns these valuable rewards, then you are all set too.
 My family currently has both the Chase Sapphire Preferred and Chase Sapphire Reserve cards as well as the Chase Freedom card (which doesn’t earn the same transferrable points when held by itself but can when paired with one of the premium cards).